Top-gg-Community/python-sdk/README.rst

     # This example uses dblpy's webhook system.
     # In order to run the webhook, at least webhook_port argument must be specified (number between 1024 and 49151).

-    dbl_token = 'top.gg token'  # set this to your bot's top.gg token
+    dbl_token = 'Top.gg token'  # set this to your bot's Top.gg token
     bot.dblpy = dbl.DBLClient(bot, dbl_token, webhook_path='/dblwebhook', webhook_auth='password', webhook_port=5000)

     @bot.event
     async def on_dbl_vote(data):
-        """An event that is called whenever someone votes for the bot on top.gg.""" print(f"Received an upvote:\n{data}")
+        """An event that is called whenever someone votes for the bot on Top.gg.""" print(f"Received an upvote:\n{data}")

     @bot.event
     async def on_dbl_test(data):
-        """An event that is called whenever someone tests the webhook system for your bot on top.gg.""" print(f"Received a test upvote:\n{data}")
+        """An event that is called whenever someone tests the webhook system for your bot on Top.gg.""" print(f"Received a test upvote:\n{data}")